mikedaley/SpectREMCPP/README.md

 # SpectREMCPP (Spectrum Retro EMulator using C++ and Objective-C++)

 This is a ZX Spectrum emulator written for MacOS 10.14+.
-The main emulator core has been written in C++ and is available from the ZXEmuCore repository.
-This is the repository that is used for the core of this emulatore.
+The main emulator core has been written in C++ and is shared across a Mac, Windows and iOS version.
+This is very much a hobby/play project, but it's prettry accurate for the 48k/128k Spectrum :)

 ## Features